Dream Theater: Octavarium (2005–2006)

 After their Train of Thought promotional tour, Dream Theater entered the Hit Factory studios in NYC to record their eighth album.
 They would become the final group to use the famous studio, which closed on April 1, 2005.

 Octavarium was released on June 7, 2005, and took the band's sound in yet another new direction.
 Its eight songs included a continuation of Portnoy's "Twelve-step" saga ("The Root of All Evil", steps 6–7 in the 12-step plan), as well as the title track, a musically versatile 24-minute epic rivaling "A Change of Seasons".
 Octavarium received mixed reviews from fans and has been the subject of spirited debate.
 Octavarium was the last album under their seven-album deal with Elektra Records, which had inherited the contract upon its absorption of EastWest Records.

-Dream Theater started the Octavarium Tour extensively throughout 2005 and 2006 to celebrate their 20th Anniversary as a band, including a headlining spot on Gigantour alongside Megadeth and put together by frontman Dave Mustaine, also featuring Fear Factory, Nevermore and Symphony X. During a show on August 2, 2005, in Dallas, the band paid tribute to Pantera's late guitarist Dimebag Darrell by performing the song "Cemetery Gates" as an encore.
-In addition, was the unexpected appearance of fellow musicians Russell Allen (Symphony X vocalist), Burton C. Bell (Fear Factory vocalist) and Dave Mustaine (Megadeth vocalist/guitarist), who joined the band on stage to perform parts of the song.
+Dream Theater started the Octavarium Tour, playing extensively throughout 2005 and 2006 to celebrate their 20th Anniversary as a band, including a headlining spot on Gigantour alongside Megadeth, also featuring Fear Factory, Nevermore and Symphony X. During a show on August 2, 2005, in Dallas, the band paid tribute to Pantera's late guitarist Dimebag Darrell by performing "Cemetery Gates" as an encore, joined in parts by Russell Allen (Symphony X vocalist), Burton C. Bell (Fear Factory vocalist) and Dave Mustaine (Megadeth vocalist/guitarist).

 Dream Theater later departed from Gigantour 2005 a few dates before it ended and continued on with their own series of concerts, several of which were recorded and released for the band's fanclubs.
 The 20th anniversary tour concluded with a show at Radio City Music Hall in New York City on April 1, 2006.
 Though the show had minimal promotion, it was sold out days after tickets were made available.
 This show, which was recorded for a CD/DVD called Score released on August 29, 2006, through Rhino Records, featured songs from the band's entire history, as well a second half accompanied by a full symphony orchestra (the "Octavarium Orchestra").
 This release was the band's third Live DVD release to be certified Platinum in the US on October 11, 2006.